-- First name pronounced (slay-vinn). - Made his first start of the season in the team's loss to Oregon. - Broke his right hand and missed a portion of fall camp but returned in time for the season opener. - Had his first career catch and touchdown vs. Sacramento State last season. - Played in seven games as a redshirt freshman in 2011.
+- First name pronounced (slay-vinn). - He made his second career touchdown reception in the second quarter of the team's win over Cal.
+The play started with a beautiful play-action fake by quarterback Sefo Liufau that completely confused the Golden Bear defense and left Slavin wide open in the middle of the end zone. - Made his first start of the season in the team's loss to Oregon. - Broke his right hand and missed a portion of fall camp but returned in time for the season opener. - Had his first career catch and touchdown vs. Sacramento State last season. - Played in seven games as a redshirt freshman in 2011.
 He made his CU debut and first career start, at tight end, vs. Washington State in week - Redshirted the 2010 season as a true freshman. - Former tight ends coach J.D.
 Brookhart on Slavin: "He's got a great understanding (of the position) but he's in that process.
 He's in that transition phase of becoming a real man.
 I think that's the biggest key for him, because he gets it, he likes it.
 It's just about physical maturity with him, that's how he's going to get to the next level." - Human Interest: Slavin's family has been CU season ticket holders for 20 years and he has long been coming to Folsom Field.
 His parents and grandparents all attended CU, with his grandfather, Jack Anderson, playing baseball at CU and serving as a long-time member of the CU Board of Regents.
 As a regent, Anderson was largely responsible for CU's switch to sky blue uniforms in the early 80s.

 Season G Rec.
 Yards Avg.
 TD Long

 2012 12 14 109 7.8 1 12

-2013 8 7 51 7.3 0 8
+2013 9 8 61 7.6 1 10t

-TOTALS 20 21 160 7.6 0 12
+TOTALS 21 22 170 7.7 2 12

+O O • •

-Season CP I UT(20 AT(20) FF FR KSD WB DP BLK RK FFC FDF PTS 2013 0 0 (0 0 (0) 0 0 7 0 0 0 0 0 0 7
+Season CP I UT(20) AT(20) FF FR KSD WB DP BLK RK FFC FDF PTS

+2013 0 0 (0) 0 (0) 0 0 7 0 0 0 0 0 0 7

-KEY: CP-Caused Penalty: UT-Unassisted Tackle; UT/20-Unassisted Tackle Inside-the-20; AT-Assisted Tackle; AT/20-Assisted Tackle Inside-the-20: FF-Forced Fumble: FR-Fumble Recovery: KSD-Knockdown or Springing Block on Kick Return: WB-Wedge Brask: DP-Downed Punt (meaningful): BLK-Blocked Kick; RK-Recovered Blocked Kick, Punt or On-side kick: FFC-Forced Fair Catch; FDF-First Downfield (on kickoff).
+KEY: CP-Caused Penalty: UT-Unassisted Tackle; UT/20-Unassisted Tackle Inside-the-20; AT-Assisted Tackle; AT/20-Assisted Tackle Inside-the-20; AT-Assisted Tackle Inside-the-20: FF-Forced Fumble: FR-Fumble Recovery: KSD-Knockdown or Springing Block on Kick Return; WB-Wedge Break; DP-Downed Punt (meaningful); BLK-Blocked Kick; RK-Recovered Blocked Kick; Punt or On-side kick; FFD-Forced Fair Catch; FDF-First Downfield (on kickoff).

-- First name is pronounced (day-zhon). - Has played in eight of the team's nine games this season. - He combined with defensive end Samson Kafovalu to sack Washington quarterback Keith Price in the second quarter of the team's loss at Washington.
+- First name is pronounced (day-zhon). - Has played in nine of the team's 10 games this season. - He combined with defensive end Samson Kafovalu to sack Washington quarterback Keith Price in the second quarter of the team's loss at Washington.
 It was the first half-sack of his career. - Recovered his first career fumble in the second quarter of the team's win over Charleston Southern after defensive end Chidera Uzo-Diribe forced a fumble by quarterback Kyle Copleand.
 The turnover led to a CU touchdown two plays later.
 Wilson also had a tackle for a loss in the game. - He had his first career tackle in the team's loss at Arizona State. - He saw the first action of his career in the team's season opening win over Colorado State. - De'Jon suffered a foot injury in camp and redshirted last year under then head coach Jon Embree.